joolof/deproj/README.md

 disk = Deproj('data_example/HR4796_Qphi_400.fits', nr = 30, nt = 60, pixscale = 0.0072)
 ```

-You need to provide at least the name of the fits file with the observations, and then there are the following optional parameters that you can pass:
+The first argument should either be the name of the fits file containing the observations or directly a 2D array.
+The observations should have the same number of pixels in both directions.
+Then, there are the following optional parameters that you can pass:

 ```python
 nr = 30           # Number of radial bins